Charlotte Brontë: Shirley

-In 1848, Charlotte began her second novel, Shirley, but that year saw the deaths of all three of her remaining siblings within eight months of each other.
+In 1848, Charlotte began her third novel, Shirley, but that year saw the deaths of all three of her remaining siblings within eight months of each other.
 In September, Branwell died of multiple conditions exacerbated by his heavy drinking.
 Emily died three months later of tuberculosis, and in May 1849, Anne died of the same illness.
 After the deaths of Emily and Anne, a family servant, Martha Brown, recalled how the sisters had used to walk round the dining-room table in the Parsonage, discussing their writings, and spoke of her sadness "to hear Miss Brontë walking, walking on alone".

 After Anne's death Charlotte resumed writing as a way of dealing with her grief, and Shirley, which deals with themes of industrial unrest and the role of women in society, was published in October 1849.
-Unlike Jane Eyre, Shirley is written in the third person and lacks the emotional immediacy of her first novel, and reviewers found it less shocking.
-Charlotte, as her late sisters’ executor, edited and wrote an explanatory introduction to Wuthering Heights in order to make it less shocking to the public.
-She also suppressed the republication of Anne's second novel, The Tenant of Wildfell Hall, an action which had a negative effect on Anne's popularity as a novelist and has remained controversial among the sisters' biographers ever since.
+The novel's reception was not as enthusiastic as that of Jane Eyre; a reviewer in The Times described it as: at once the most high-flown and the stalest of fictions.
+Charlotte, as her late sisters' executor, edited and wrote an explanatory introduction to Wuthering Heights in order to make it less shocking to the public.
+She also suppressed the republication of Anne's second novel, The Tenant of Wildfell Hall, which had been published, to great success, the previous year.
+This decision had a lasting negative effect on Anne's popularity as a novelist and has remained controversial among the sisters' biographers ever since.